taylordotfish/pyrcb/README.md

 `callback` when connection to the IRC server is lost.

 `is_alive()`
 Returns whether or not the IRC bot is connected to the IRC server.
+If you need infinite loops, use `while bot.is_alive():` instead of `while True:`, so the loop will stop when connection to the IRC server is lost.